Benefits Of Social Anxiety Group Therapy

 While the idea of joining group sessions may be intimidating for someone with social anxiety disorder, it allows them to face their fears in a safe, non-judgmental environment.

-Therapy groups offer core benefits, such as the opportunity for participants to engage in role-playing, learning to maintain eye contact with another group participants, and practice social skills before confronting feared situations in their everyday lives.
+Therapy groups offer core benefits, such as the opportunity for participants to engage in role-playing, learn to maintain eye contact with other group participants, and practice social skills before confronting feared situations in their everyday lives.
 Cognitive behavioral group therapy, for example, is an evidence-based treatment that helps people living with social anxiety learn social skills in a supportive environment.

 In cognitive-behavioral therapy (CBT), clients can learn the connections between their thoughts, feelings, and behaviors.
 Cognitive-behavioral group therapy takes both a cognitive and behavioral approach, allowing people to partake in cognitive therapy exercises and behavioral techniques to reduce social anxiety symptoms in a social anxiety group of peers.